 Definition and Role

-A medical courier is a specialized delivery professional who transports medical things between hospitals, labs, pharmacies, clinics, and patients.
-Unlike standard couriers, they have to adhere to strict rules and manage sensitive and painful resources with care.
+A medical courier is a specialised delivery professional who transports medical supplies between hospitals, labs, pharmacies, clinics, and patients.
+Unlike standard couriers, they have to adhere to strict rules and manage sensitive and valuable resources with care.

 Common Items Transported

-Medical couriers are experienced to take care of these things below specific environmental situations such as for example refrigeration, heat control, or sterile packaging.
+Medical couriers are experienced in taking care of these things in specific environmental situations, such as for example refrigeration, heat control, or sterile packaging.

 Why Medical Couriers Are Essential